zqx1392/hello-world/README.md

-1. change sub-district + text to constant value
-2. make connection between postal and district
-3. wedge number <- if <50% = 10 , 50-70% = 20, 70-100% = 30

-cut
-1. intersect -> union to create line boundary/polygon if diff not work
-2. to decide left-right, use most left and right point... then top and bottom... <- or left quantity

 don't forget to
 - travel to south, eat ramen and other restaurant
 - to flea market near morioka (sat only?)